You just had Ting's "crazy fast fiber internet" installed and our technician ran a speed test to show you exactly how fast it is.

 Is speed the biggest difference between Ting and competitors?

-Ting is pretty fast, and we aren't shy about saying that.
-We call it "crazy fast fiber internet" and we know that it is capable of great numbers, but there are other factors.
+Ting is pretty fast and we aren't shy about saying that.
+We don't call it "crazy fast fiber internet" for nothing.
+We know that it's capable of.

 Ting Internet is fiber optics from A to Z. Whereas other providers may use aging copper wiring, fiber is faster and regarded as more stable.
-Fiber is a medium purpose-built for the Internet!
+Fiber is purpose-built for the internet!

-Virtually all Internet providers offer an asymmetric connection, in which the upload is significantly slower than the download.
-For example: 25 Mbps down / 5 Mbps up is a common plan.
+Virtually all internet providers offer an asymmetric connection - that's where uploading is significantly slower than downloading.
+For example, 25 Mbps down / 5 Mbps up is a common plan.
 Your ability to send information out is (in this example) five times slower than your ability to receive information.

 Ting offers symmetrical Gigabit:

 Symmetrical = the same download speed as upload speed

 Gigabit = 1000 Mbps